Facebook logo - click to follow SImplyMeds on Facebook

 - Lower oesophageal sphincter failure - This can be due to many reasons.
 The sphincter at the top of the stomach becomes weak and doesn’t close fully, allowing stomach acid to leak up into the gullet and cause irritation

 - Hiatus Hernia – This is where part of the stomach starts to protrude outwards, into the diaphragm.
-As a result the sphincter is not able to close fully even if it isn’t weak, thus causing acid to leak into the gullet.
+As a result, the sphincter is not able to close fully, even if it isn’t weak, thus causing acid to leak into the gullet.

-Triggers
+Acid Reflux Triggers

 • Stress

 • Being overweight: Especially if you carry a lot of weight around the mid-section.
-The extra weight puts pressure on the stomach causing the lower oesophageal sphincter to weaken.
+The extra weight puts pressure on the stomach, causing the lower oesophageal sphincter to weaken.

 • Being pregnant: Pressure and hormonal imbalances can cause reflux.

-• High fat diet: The stomach uses acid to break down fats.
+• High-fat diet: The stomach uses acid to break down fats.
 More fat=More acid

 • Certain medicines: Especially NSAIDs like Ibuprofen and oral corticosteroids